 I’ll get into that in the next section.

 Determine your cost per kilowatt hour (kWh)

 Next, you need to know the amount you’re being charged for your electricity, and that will vary by locale.
-You can use the chart above, or to be even more granular, pull out an old electricity bill and look for your kWh (1,000 watts) price.
+Click here to find out the cost of electricity in your state.